plausible/docs/docs/custom-event-goals.md

 To represent a space character in property values, you can use a `+` sign.
 For example: `plausible-event-author=John+Doe`.
 Spaces in custom property names (`author` in this example) are not allowed.
 :::

 You can add as many of these classes as you want.
-All the properties will then be added to your custom event.
-The number of custom properties you can add per event is unlimited.
 And the names can be anything that you want.

 Custom properties only accept scalar values such as strings, numbers and booleans.
 Data structures such as objects, arrays etc. aren't accepted.